 IT Executive Committee

 The IT Executive Committee is responsible for making decisions on all major IT investments for the University.
 Chaired by the Provost, this committee reviews the proposals and recommendations of the IT Advisory Committees and provides guidance on IT priorities in alignment with the University’s strategic direction.
-Membership includes the CFO, Medical Center CEO, Medical Center CFO, Senior VP for Research, University CIO, and Medical Center CIOs.
+Membership includes the University EVP/CFO, Medical Center CEO, VP IT, Med Ctr CTO, VP for Research, Med Ctr CFO, SAVP/Finance, Vice Provost Academic Fin & Planning.

 IT Policy Committee

 This committee functions differently than other advisory committees as it reviews and approves policy decisions that govern the security of University data and systems.
-The committee informs the IT Executive Committee of any new policies or changes to existing policies.
-They oversee the University-wide information security strategy and interact directly with the IT Executive Committee as needed.
-They will also sponsor communications regarding information security policies or practices that impact the usability of University systems.
+The committee submits for final approval to the Policy on Policies Committee any new policies or changes to existing policies.
+They oversee the University-wide information security strategy and interact directly with the Executives as needed.
+They also sponsor communications regarding information security policies or practices that impact the usability of university systems.

 This committee advises on processes around data access, data definitions, and consistency in reporting and analytics.
 Members include leaders in analytics and institutional research from the schools and divisions.